|Assistant Professor in the School of Modern Languages and Cultures||A10, Elvet Riverside I||+44 (0) 191 33 43420|

 - (Forthcoming).
 Human Interactions with the Medieval and Early Modern Natural World.
 Neophilologus, Springer.

-- Co-authored with Tether, Leah (2020).
+- Tether, Leah & Chuhan Campbell, Laura (2020).
 Early Book Collections and Modern Audiences: Harnessing the Identity/ies of Book Collections as Collective Resources.
 RBM: A Journal of Rare Books, Manuscripts, and Cultural Heritage 20(1): 26-39.

 - Chuhan Campbell, Laura (2020).
 Franco-Italian Cultural Translation in the Prophecies de Merlin and the Storia di Merlino.
 Francigena 6: 113-138.

 - (2013).
 'The Devil’s in the Detail: Translating Merlin’s Father from the Merlin en Prose in Paulino Pieri’s Storia di Merlino'.
 Arthuriana 23(2): 35-51.